aaronstevenwhite/aaronstevenwhite.github.io/index.md

 <span style="color:#AF4C2E;font-weight:bold;">I am taking PhD students
-in Linguistics and/or Computer Science this year.</span> If you are interested in one of these positions and would like to hear more.
-You can schedule a time to chat [here](https://app.squarespacescheduling.com/schedule.php?owner=26977798&appointmentType=36263692).
+in Linguistics and/or Computer Science this year.</span> If you are interested in one of these positions and would like to hear more, you can schedule a time to talk with me [here](https://app.squarespacescheduling.com/schedule.php?owner=26977798&appointmentType=36263692).

 I do not respond to applications for these positions by email.
 Please apply to the relevant department through [the University of Rochester's application system](https://apply.grad.rochester.edu/apply/).